BensonGardner/opt-mobile-portfolio/README.md

 7. Move var declarations outside of, or to initializations of, the loops that animate .mover, create and append pizzas.

+8. Reduce number of columns of moving pizzas from 8 to 6 - similar effect, less demand on browser.

-9. Reduce the number of pizzas rendered to only the number that appears on the screen (IN PROGRESS).
+9. Reduce the number of pizzas rendered to only the number that appears on the screen.

 ### Gulp
 1. Minify (uglify/compress/clean) HTML, JS, and CSS.